Ardetis/DeckyInhibitScreenSaver_Dropdown/README.md

 # Decky Screen Saver

+This fork add a dropdown menu with the same values as those found in the steam power setting.

+This way you can choose timeout minutes rather than always defaulting to 5/10 minutes.

+Values are:

+Disabled, 1 minutes, 5 minutes, 15 minutes, 30 minutes, 1 hour.

 [中文说明](./README_ZH.md)

 This is a plugin for Decky Loader (A plugin loader for the Steam Deck), it will automatically inhibit screensaver during video playback under SteamOS game mode.